BASIC

 Max Participants = 12

-Prior experience or any knowledge of survival is not necessary in order to take this course.
-The material covered is designed to teach and challenge all persons regardless of their level of knowledge and experience in the information being presented.
+Any prior experience or knowledge of survival is not necessary in order to take this course.
+The material introduced is designed to teach and challenge everyone.

 This is a weekend course with the training scheduled for Saturday and Sunday.